Avlach30/pitect/documentation.md

 * ### Response success
   ```
   {
-    "message": "Order approved by seller"
+    "message": "Order rejected by seller"
   }
   ```
 * ### Response fail (because token not available or expired)